 Pelvic pain in women

-Pelvic pain in women may be due to an STD such as Chlamydia or Gonorrhoea.
+Pelvic pain in women may be due to an STD such as Chlamydia or gonorrhoea.
 It could be due to pregnancy or a gynaecological problem.
 It is important to get examined quickly to avoid complications.
-Samedaydoctor can arrange an ultrasound scan.
+SameDayDoctor can arrange an ultrasound scan.

 Penile discharge / Discharge from penis

-A urethral discharge from the end of the penis is likely to be due to a sexually transmitted disease such as Chlamydia, Gonorrhoea or NSU.
+A urethral discharge from the end of the penis is likely to be due to a sexually transmitted disease such as Chlamydia, gonorrhoea, or NSU.

-You should get examined by a doctor or nurse specialist, get tested for STDs and get treated quickly to avoid complications.
+You should get examined by a doctor or nurse specialist, get tested for STDs, and get treated quickly to avoid complications.

 Period problems

-A change to your periods may be due to an STD such as Chlamydia, Gonorrhoea or Trichomonas.
-It could be due to women’s health issues related to pregnancy, related to your contraceptive method or a gynaecological problem.
-You should see a doctor for a pregnancy test and examination to look for the cause of the problem.
+A change to your period may be due to an STD such as Chlamydia, Gonorrhoea, or Trichomonas.
+It could be due to women’s health issues related to pregnancy, your contraceptive method, or a gynaecological problem.
+You should see a doctor for a pregnancy test and examination to look for the cause of the problem.Rectal or anal symptoms

 Syphilis symptoms